zhongcheng1985/crawler/API_REFERENCE.md

 1. Always call `/api/destroy` when done with a session
 2. Reuse sessions when possible to avoid overhead
 3. Monitor session count to prevent resource exhaustion
+4. Use dispatcher for load balancing across multiple agents

 ### Element Interaction
 1. Wait for page load before interacting with elements